AlexsLemonade/scpca-downstream-analyses/README.md

 ### b) Install Snakemake

+#### What is Snakemake?
-The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using a Snakemake workflow.
+The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using Snakemake.
+Snakemake is a workflow manager that provides an execution environment for speedy implementation of multiple scripts.
+We use Snakemake to run the core downstream analysis scripts found in the `core-analysis` subdirectory in their logical order.
 Therefore, you will also need to install Snakemake before running the pipeline.

+#### How to install Snakemake

 Note that the **minimum** version of Snakemake you will need to have installed to be compatible with conda is version **5.23.0**.

 You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).